BOOK A COACHING APPOINTMENT NOW

 - Not doing anything to increase your spiritual understanding and beliefs.

-After 25 years of experience in Silicon Valley as a sales & marketing professional for 5 different companies, I took a 1-year sabbatical to become a certified New Ventures West Integral Coach®, or in more common terms, a Professional Life Coach.
-It is my passion to offer seminars and one-on-one coaching to help clients improve their capacity to integrate work and life.
-Take my free Circle of Life Quiz to see where you might be needing some help in work/life integration.
+After 25 years in Silicon Valley as a sales & marketing professional for 5 different companies, Mike took a 1-year sabbatical to become a certified New Ventures West Integral Coach®, or in more common terms, a Professional Life Coach.
+It is Mike’s passion to offer seminars and one-on-one coaching to help clients improve their capacity to integrate work and life.
+Take Mike’s free Circle of Life Quiz to see where you might be needing some help in work/life integration

 Who is New Ventures West?